5 Tips on How To Develop a Screening Process for Job Applicants

 - Minimizing employee turnover and related expenses

-- Limiting potential claims of negligence in hiring
+- Limiting potential claims of negligent hiring

-Keep in mind that there are applicable federal, state, and local laws and regulations regarding background screening.
+Keep in mind there are applicable federal, state, and local laws and regulations regarding background screening.
 Employers must comply with all the laws and regulations that are applicable to their business.

-2. Use automated systems to improve the process.
+- Use automated systems to improve the process.
 "In the past, hiring managers needed to screen virtually all applications and resumes manually," Tornow notes, "but now the process can be automated with effective candidate management and application tracking systems."
 Applicant tracking software can:

-- Standardize processes for job postings, interview scheduling, and hiring workflows
+- Standardize processes for job postings, interview scheduling, and hiring workflows;

-- Enable applicants to apply how and when they want
+- Enable applicants to apply how and when they want.

-3. Don't neglect telephone screening and reference checks before conducting in-person interviews.
+- Utilize telephone screening and reference checks before conducting in-person interviews.
 "Too many companies are quick to bring a candidate in for an in-person interview and then find out the candidate isn't a good fit," Tornow reports.
 "The candidate could be screened out during a 20-minute telephone interview and time could be saved by avoiding an onsite appearance."
 Just as important is the need to thoroughly check a candidate's references.
 "Employers should take the time to call previous employers as well as other references provided to confirm prior job performance, and that the experience the candidate lists on their resume or application is accurate," Tornow adds.